projectcalico/calico/docs/CalicoSwarm.md

 docker run -d swarm join --addr=$NODE_IP:2377 token://<swarm_token>
 ```

-Let's now configure the Swarm manager node.
-To do this, run the following on your Swarm manager node.
+Let's now configure the Swarm manager.
+To do this, run the following on your **Swarm manager**.
 Note that ```<swarm_port>``` in the following command can be any unused TCP port on the manager server.
 This is the port the client will use to communicate with the Swarm manager daemon.
 ```
 docker run -d -p <swarm_port>:2375 swarm manage token://<swarm_token>
 ```